Diploma in General Studies

 *All students who achieve the specified guaranteed ATAR and meet the course prerequisites will be offered a place

-ATAR profile of those offered places in the Diploma in General Studies wholly or partly on the basis of ATAR in Semester 1 2018 and does not include consideration of student background and equity
+ATAR profile of those offered places in the Diploma in General Studies wholly or partly on the basis of ATAR in Semester 1, 2022 (includes data also for any Diploma in General Studies Graduate Degree Package offers, if applicable).
+Does not include consideration of student background and equity.

 - Completed some or all of a higher education qualification